NeuroTechX/ntx_slack_archive/introductions.md

  >Hey nfc93, welcome to NTX.
 I also work on decision making, but mainly from a BCI perspective.
 Can you share a bit more information about your research (e.g., papers)?

+7/21/2017 10:56 PM

+ **sydneyneurotechx** :

+ >Welcome Nevicia!
+You should connect with crocodoyle .
+He's organizing a hackathon in Montreal called Deep Brainhack